History of Berliner FC Dynamo (1989–2004): FC Berlin (1990)

 The new leader of SV Dynamo Harry Tesch announced that the East German Ministry of the Interior was only prepared to support the club financially until the end of the 1989–90 season.
 Club chairman Krafft had already sent letters to various combines to secure new sponsors for the team.
 The fate of the club was uncertain, and the sports management in East Germany considered dissolving the club.
 Another option that was allegedly considered was a merger with local rival Union Berlin, in order to give Berlin a strong team, according to SV Dynamo leader Tesch.
 However, BFC Dynamo had not responded to such proposals.
 The club was under a lot of pressure, due to its former proximity to the Stasi.
-BFC Dynamo fought for its existence, and club management planned to launch a concept for its preservation before the end of the 1989–90 season.
+BFC Dynamo fought for its existence, and club management planned to launch a concept for the club's preservation before the end of the 1989–90 season.
 Abandoning the name "Dynamo" and a civil restructuring of the club was predicted to be part of such a concept.
 BFC Dynamo was eventually rebranded as FC Berlin on 19 February 1990 in an attempt to distance the club from the Stasi.
 The name change was made after a meeting between players, coaches, parents, and supporters.
 Other names that had allegedly been considered were "FC Allemannia", "FC Olympia" or "FC Fortuna Berlin", as well as "Grün-Gelb Berlin" for the colours of the Peaceful Revolution.
 Club chairman Krafft was dismissed at the same time.
 He was replaced by Bogs as acting club chairman.
 New club elections were planned to be held as soon as possible in May 1990.

 Coach Peter Rohde had a hard time finding a replacement for forward Andreas Thom.
 He was worried that he would soon lose Thomas Doll as well.
 The league restarted with a match against FC Rot-Weiß Erfurt away on the 14th matchday, February 24, 1990.
 FC Berlin defeated FC Rot-Weiß Erfurt 3–1, after two goals by Doll.
 The team then defeated BSG Stahl Brandenburg 5–1 at home on the following matchday, on March 3, 1990.
 FC Berlin was now in third place in the league, only two points behind leading SG Dynamo Dresden.
 However, there followed a 1–3 defeat away to second-placed 1.
 FC Magdeburg on the 16th matchday, 10 March 1990, and a 1–1 draw against BSG Energie Cottbus on the 17th matchday, 17 March 1990.
 It now became quite clear that FC Berlin would not have a chance at the title.
 Hooligans of FC Berlin rioted in Jena before the match against FC Carl Zeiss Jena on the 20th matchday, 4 April 1990.
 They looted shops, smashed windscreens of police vehicles with stones, and left a trail of destruction in the city centre.